Capstone-Review-Summarization/Review-Summarization/README.md

 `pip3 install -r requirements.txt` (Python 3)

-## Files in workflow:

-sample-data.py        to take sample data from original dataset

-combine-data.py       to combine all the data files in a single file

-preprocessing.py

-remove-cols.py

-final-clean.ipynb

-clustering-sample.ipynb

-pre-clustering.ipynb

-clustering.ipynb

-wre.ipynb

-summarizer.ipynb

-summary-cluster.ipynb
+## To execute the program: run end-to-end.py file and download additional packages and dependencies mentioned in the file comments